 Guideline for the design of low-cost plastic microfluidic chips.

-Clients have shared more than 1000 microfluidic designs or products with us for contract manufacturing.
+Clients have shared thousands of microfluidic designs or products with uFluidix for contract manufacturing.
 Interestingly the designs can be classified to two types, lets call them Type A or B, based on whether they exploit micron-size specific behavior of fluids or not.
-These small scale phenomena include surface tension, electrical, magnetic or shear force, etc… which may behave differently in a 30 micron dia. channel compared to a 1 mm dia. channel for similar designs.
+These small scale phenomena include surface tension, electrical, magnetic or shear force, etc… which may behave differently in a 30 micron dia.
+Microfluidic channel compared to a 1 mm dia. channel for similar designs.

 Type A devices exploit the micron scale behavior to achieve a novel function.
 A Type A product offers something new that probably is not feasible if the design is scaled 10 times larger.
 Type A designs are therefore innovative or perhaps disruptive.
 On the other hand, Type B devices offer to miniaturize, integrate or automate existing fluidic products or processes.
 The value proposition for type B products may include “cheaper”, “faster” or “more accurate” words.

 Unfortunately, founders of Type B ventures after 1-2 years, or academic researchers of Type B microfluidic devices after 3-5 years face the sad reality that the macro-scale counterpart of their design, also, offers good or even better solution.
 Type B products have therefore uphill or often fatal crossing of the chasm due to stiff competition from status quo.
 Below, I would like to bring summary of a typical communication between a manufacturer and a Type B microfluidic start-up venture: